 Outside Employment – There are no restrictions on accepting outside employment following retirement.

 Office Space – Subject to availability, the faculty member’s home department may provide a shared space for retired faculty to work.
-These arrangements should be worked out by the faculty member and their department Chair prior to retirement.
+These arrangements should be worked out by the faculty member and their department chair prior to retirement.

 Tuition Remission – You may be eligible to continue receiving tuition benefits for yourself, your spouse or registered domestic partner, and your dependent children under certain circumstances.
 Please refer to the Retiree Tuition Remission Benefits for more information.

-NYU Office of Work Life & Wellness – The newly established Office of Work Life is also working to provide retirees with post-retirement connections to NYU as well as access to services that will help them plan for retirement.
+NYU Office of Work Life & Wellness – The Office of Work Life is also working to provide retirees with post-retirement connections to NYU as well as access to services that will help them plan for retirement.
 Please visit the link above or feel free to reach out to them directly at 212 998-2434.